symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string`` **default**: ``'http_client'``

 The service id of the HTTP client used to send outgoing webhooks.
-Set it to use a client of your own, for example one that goes through a proxy or uses a longer timeout than the default client:
+Set it to use a client with different options (e.g. a proxy or a longer timeout), such as one of your :ref:`scoped clients <reference-http-client-scoped-clients>`:

 .. code-block:: yaml

     # config/packages/webhook.yaml
     framework:
         webhook:
-            http_client: 'http_client.webhooks'
+            http_client: 'webhooks.client'

 .. versionadded:: 8.2